GTween Tweening and Animation Library for ActionScript 3

 Control

-gTween offers an unprecedented level of control over your tweens.
+GTween offers an unprecedented level of control over your tweens.
 You can pause one or all tweens.
 You can specify how many times a tween repeats, and whether it should reflect on each repeat (play backwards).
 You can jump to any position in your tween at any time.
-You even have full read/write access to all start and end property values.

 Timing